taras-zhyravetskyi/Puzzle-Game-FX/README.md

 1. Ensure you have Java JDK (version 17 or above) installed on your machine.
 2. Clone this repository to your local machine.
+3. Run command mvn clean package
-3. Run app in your JDK
+4. Run app in your JDK

 ## Automatic Solving Algorithm